How to add a custom appointments or objects in the Flutter Calendar?

 body: SafeArea(child: SfCalendar( view: CalendarView.week, monthViewSettings: MonthViewSettings(showAgenda: true), dataSource: _dataSource, onTap: calendarTapped, ),

-STEP 3: Show the tapped appointment details (includes id, recurrenceId) in alert dialog window.
+STEP 3: Show the tapped appointment details (includes id, recurrenceId) in an alert dialog window.

 child: SfCalendar( view: CalendarView.week, dataSource: _dataSource, onTap: calendarTapped, ), void calendarTapped(CalendarTapDetails details) { if (details.targetElement == CalendarElement.appointment || details.targetElement == CalendarElement.agenda) { final Meeting _meeting = details.appointments![0]; showDialog( context: context, builder: (BuildContext context) { return AlertDialog( title: Container(child: new Text('Appointment details')), content: Text(_meeting.eventName + "\nId: " + _meeting.id.toString() + "\nRecurrenceId: " + _meeting.recurrenceId.toString()), actions: <Widget>[ new TextButton( onPressed: () { Navigator.of(context).pop(); }, child: new Text('close')) ], ); }); } }

-STEP 4: Then, map the Meeting class properties to calendar by using the override method properties of CalendarDataSource.
-By using the convertAppointmentToObject() override method you can get the event data in custom business object type.
+STEP 4: Then, map the Meeting class properties to the calendar by overriding the methods of CalendarDataSource.
+Use the convertAppointmentToObject() override method to get the event data in custom business object type.

 class MeetingDataSource extends CalendarDataSource<Meeting> { MeetingDataSource(List<Meeting> source) { appointments = source; } @override DateTime getStartTime(int index) { return appointments![index].from; } @override DateTime getEndTime(int index) { return appointments![index].to; } @override Object? getId(int index) { return appointments![index].id; } @override Object? getRecurrenceId(int index) { return appointments![index].recurrenceId as Object?; } @override Color getColor(int index) { return appointments![index].background as Color; } @override List<DateTime>? getRecurrenceExceptionDates(int index) { return appointments![index].exceptionDates as List<DateTime>?; } @override String? getRecurrenceRule(int index) { return appointments![index].recurrenceRule; } @override String getSubject(int index) { return appointments![index].eventName as String; } @override bool isAllDay(int index) { return appointments![index].isAllDay as bool; } @override Meeting? convertAppointmentToObject( Meeting? customData, Appointment appointment) { // TODO: implement convertAppointmentToObject return Meeting( from: appointment.startTime, to: appointment.endTime, eventName: appointment.subject, background: appointment.color, isAllDay: appointment.isAllDay, id: appointment.id, recurrenceRule: appointment.recurrenceRule, recurrenceId: appointment.recurrenceId, exceptionDates: appointment.recurrenceExceptionDates); } }